 The Pan-American Highway is one of the biggest adventures in the world.
 It’s a network of roads covering almost 48,000 kilometres (30,000 mi) from North America to South America.

-Alto de La Línea is a high mountain pass at an elevation of 3.287m (10,787 ft) above the sea level, located in the Cordillera Central or central range of the Andes mountains.
+Alto de La Línea is a high mountain pass at an elevation of 3.287m (10,787ft) above the sea level, located in the Cordillera Central or central range of the Andes mountains.
 The drive is really steep.

 Laguna Verde de Azufral is a high mountain volcanic lake at an elevation of 3,970 m (13,025 ft) above the sea level, located in the department of Nariño in southern Colombia.

 Cerro Machín is a stratovolcano at an elevation of 2.650 metres (8,694 feet) above the sea level, located in Tolima Department, Colombia.